nee24/cowin_js_bot/README.md

 Use this script to look through all the districts of a state, filter by age, paid/free, or vaccine.
 This script does not book the appointment for you.
 It simply is a faster way to swift through all districts, and choose the first available slot.
 It does not honor specific date preferences yet.
-The only thing you'd be required to do once a slot is found is to enter the captch on the appointment booking page and press enter.
+The only thing you'd be required to do once a slot is found is to enter the captcha on the appointment booking page and press enter.

 # Steps
 * Go to the COWIN website: https://selfregistration.cowin.gov.in/ (on Chrome)